cybergarage/puzzledb-go/doc/concept.md

 ![layer concept](img/layer_concept.png)

+Most databases come as a combination of a storage engine, data model, and query language.
+For instance, Postgres includes the Postgres storage engine, relational data model, and SQL query language, while MongoDB includes the MongoDB distributed storage engine, document data model, and MongoDB API.

+In contrast, PuzzleDB has loosely coupled the query API, data model, and storage engine, enabling users to build their database with a suitable combination for their specific use cases and workloads.
 In PuzzleDB, not only are records represented as key-value pairs, but schemas and indices are also represented as key-value data.

 ## References